nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

   generic drug being filled the first time
 * I imagined a story where a generic would be filled at $10 where the brand name was $80
-* When I asked Alice if the generic situation would be handled better if I switched the prescription to their in-house mail-order service, she agreed with me, without knowing if it was actually true
+* I shouldn't have suggested to Alice that the generic situation would be handled better if I switched the prescription to their in-house mail-order service: she agreed with me, without knowing if it was actually true
 * My healthcare provider believed my constructed story about the generic